Interdiction of distillation in Cognac: rediscover the art of the cocktail in the style of Francis I

 • Sparkling water – for a touch of lightness

-What are the current cocktail trends in Cognac?
+What are the current trends in Cognac cocktails?

-Today, cognac is reinvented in many bars, as mixologists show creativity by highlighting local products.
-Events like the Ban de la Distillation in Cognac allow cocktail enthusiasts to discover reimagined mixtures inspired by history and tradition.
-Cocktail workshops, led by experts, provide a valuable opportunity to explore the possibilities this prestigious alcohol offers.
+Today, cognac is being reimagined in many bars, as mixologists exhibit creativity in highlighting local products.
+Events like the Ban de la Distillation in Cognac allow cocktail enthusiasts to discover revamped mixes inspired by history and tradition.
+Cocktail workshops, led by experts, provide a valuable opportunity to explore the possibilities offered by this prestigious spirit.

 What characterful ingredients can I use?

-To concoct cocktails inspired by François Ier, it is possible to combine local ingredients with less conventional ones.
+To concoct cocktails inspired by Francis I, it is possible to combine local and less conventional ingredients.
 For example:

-• Cognac – a must for any cocktail base
+• Cognac – the essential for any cocktail base

 • Seasonal fruits – for fresh and vibrant flavors

-• Aromatic herbs – adding depth to concoctions
+• Aromatic herbs – adding depth to the mixes

 • Homemade syrup – a personal touch for original variations